cowboysmall-moocs/crypto/README.md

 cryptography1
 =============

-Cryptography 1 contains all programming exercises for the Coursera course
+cryptography1 contains all programming exercises for the Coursera course (Cryptography 1)